VerzatileDev/University.212CR_TeachingMaterial/Session 2/README.md

    /// MODERN OPENGL - DRAW A GL_TRIANGLE_STRIP USING THE 4 VERTICES IN THE VBO glDrawArrays(GL_TRIANGLE_STRIP, 0, 4);
 ```
+---- Test and change codes  ----
+Now, you can run the code.
+You will see a black square in the middle of the window.
+You can change color data to change to your preferred color.
+Or, you can change the coordinates of four corners of the square.

 ## Cloning the repository